Samsung/tizen-docs/docs/application/dotnet/guides/nlp/nlp.md

     </privileges>
     ```

-2. To use the methods and properties of the `Tizen.Network.Nlp` namespace, include it in your application:
+2. Using the methods and properties of the `Tizen.Nlp` namespace, include it in your application:

     ```
-    using Tizen.Network.Nlp;
+    using Tizen.Nlp;
     ```

-<a name="word_tokenize_result"></a>
-## To get the tokens of sentence
+## Receive Tokens and Tags - WordTokenize

-To recieve the tokens from sentence:
+receive the tokens from sentence:

-1. Construct an NaturalLanguageProcess on OnCreate(), and Connect the Nlp service on init of app :
+1. Construct NaturalLanguageProcess on OnCreate(), and connect the Nlp service on init of app:

     ```
     protected override void OnCreate